gojimmypi/wolfssl/IDE/ARDUINO/README.md

 ### Step 1:

-To configure wolfSSL with Arduino, enter one of the following commands from within the `wolfssl/IDE/ARDUINO` directory:
+To configure wolfSSL with Arduino, enter ONE of the following 4 commands from within the `wolfssl/IDE/ARDUINO` directory:

 1. `./wolfssl-arduino.sh`